Silly-Goose-Inc/DebateDaily/content/posts/what-even-is-a-smallschool.md

 ## Final Thoughts

 If you’re part of a small school team or coach one, remember this: your impact isn’t measured by how many people you bring to tournaments, but by how well you prepare, support, and compete.
 Keep pushing boundaries, building connections, and sharpening your skills.
-Your size might be small—but your potential is huge.
+Your size might be small - but your potential is huge.